Accessing the internet, and online safety

 Assistance can be provided by library staff, and and one to one sessions booked ahead.
 For more information visit:

-If you would like support using devices you can find information on AbilityNet: IT support at home - How We Help and also Learn My Way.
+If you would like support using devices you can find information on AbilityNet: Why Get Tech Help? (opens new window) and also Learn My Way (opens new window).

 If you are worried that somebody else is being bullied, or if you are struggling with this yourself, try to talk to someone you trust - a parent/carer, or guardian, and get the right help.
 If you are not sure who to turn to there are some services who can help: